Ron Buckmire: Career

 In 1994 he joined Occidental College as a postdoctoral researcher, and in 1996 he gained an appointment there as an assistant professor.
 After being granted tenure and promotion in 2004 he served as department chair from 2005 to 2010.
 His research interests include computational fluid dynamics for aerodynamics, nonstandard finite difference schemes, and the application of mathematical models to unusual phenomena such as the financial performance of movies.

 From 2011 to 2013 Buckmire was a Program Director (rotator) at the National Science Foundation (NSF), in the Division of Undergraduate Education.
 After returning to Occidental he was promoted to Full Professor in 2014 and served as interim department chair for three semesters starting in Fall 2015.
 In summer 2016 he returned to NSF as Lead Program Director, a position he held until 2018.
 Starting in 2021, he is serving as SIAM's first Vice President for Equity, Diversity, and Inclusion.
 His term as Associate Dean for Curricular Affairs and Director of the Core Program at Occidental College ended in August 2022.
 In August 2024, Buckmire began serving as Dean of the School of Computer Science and Mathematics at Marist College.
 Marist College was renamed Marist University on January 29, 2025.

 Research

-Buckmire's research is in the area of applied mathematics, particular investigating numerical solutions of ordinary differential equations and partial differential equations.
+Buckmire's research is in the area of applied mathematics, particularly investigating numerical solutions of ordinary differential equations and partial differential equations.
 He has published multiple papers that show how to use nonstandard finite difference schemes to produce approximations to solutions of the Liouville–Bratu–Gelfand equation in one-dimension and in cylindrical or spherical coordinates.